Longfellow (horse): Racing career

 In 1871, Longfellow was entered in a match race at Lexington, Kentucky against a horse called Pilgrim.
 On the night before the race, Harper slept at Longfellow's head in a barn at the old Kentucky Association track.
 In the middle of the night, Harper was awakened by a rattling at the locked barn door.
 An unseen man asked to see Longfellow, but Harper ordered him to leave.
 Early the next morning came the news that Harper's sister Betsy and his brother Jacob, also both elderly, had been murdered in John's small cottage at Nantura.
 They had been hacked to death by a hatchet.
 All three were childless.
 If John had been home that night and was killed along with his brother and sister, the estate would have been divided among several nephews.
 It was suspected that a nephew named Adam Harper had committed the murders.
 Wallace Harper, another nephew, openly accused Adam of the crimes.
-Even though considerable evidence mounted against Adam Harper, he was never charged.
-Upon his death, Harper (who'd had Adam investigated privately, but never revealed the results) left everything to another nephew, Frank Harper.
+Even though considerable evidence was mounted against Adam Harper, he was never charged.
+Upon his death, Harper (who had had Adam investigated privately, but never revealed the results) left the homestead and his horse stock to another nephew, Frank Harper.

-Longfellow's real racing career began in autumn of 1871.
+Longfellow's real racing career began in the autumn of 1871.
 In sixteen starts, he won thirteen races, including the Monmouth Cup (beating Helmbold and Preakness), and the Saratoga Cup in 1871.
 In the Saratoga, only one horse ran against him: Kingfisher.
-In his next race, he lost to Helmbold, the horse he'd easily beaten in the Monmouth Cup.
+In his next race, he lost to Helmbold, the horse he had easily beaten in the Monmouth Cup.
 Longfellow's great size proved a disadvantage at 4 miles in deep mud.
 He took the Wooley Stakes and again won the Monmouth in 1872 and placed in the Saratoga Cup in 1872.

 Called "King of the Turf," Longfellow was America's most popular horse in the decade after the American Civil War.
 His final season was noted for his rivalry with the eastern champion Harry Bassett, winner of the 1871 Travers Stakes in Saratoga Springs, New York.
 Colonel McDaniel, Harry Bassett's owner, challenged Longfellow to a match race.
 John Harper replied that anyone wishing to test Longfellow's mettle could do so in the Monmouth Cup of 1872.
 McDaniel entered his horse.
 Longfellow headed east in a special car on which a sign was hung that read: "Longfellow on his way to Long Branch to meet his friend Harry Bassett."
 Since all ten of the other entered horses had withdrawn from the race, it became a match.
 Longfellow beat Harry by over 100 yards.